Samoyu/College_courses/README.md

-# NTHU and NYCU Course Scraping

-This repository contains scripts for scraping course information from National Tsing Hua University (NTHU) and National Yang Ming Chiao Tung University (NYCU) course web pages using Python and Selenium.

 ## Description

 The `nthu_scrape.py` and `nycu_scrape.py` scripts automate the retrieval of course data from respective university portals.
 The data scraped includes course names, times, professors, and other relevant information, which is saved into CSV files for easy analysis and accessibility.